Shannons Legends of Motorsport: History

 The show was launched in July 2014 to complement the Seven Network (parent network of 7mate)'s coverage of V8 Supercars.
 It aired on Saturdays, but only on weekends that did not coincide with a championship event of the 2014 V8 Supercars season.
 Hosted by commentator and former driver Neil Crompton, who was also the executive producer, the show used the Seven Network's historical motor racing footage, with the network having held the broadcast rights for touring car racing in Australia, including the Australian Touring Car Championship and Bathurst 1000, in various stages from 1963 to 1996.
 Season 1 episodes included features on iconic drivers, teams and eras of Australian motor racing.

 In late 2014, Crompton left the Seven Network to follow the V8 Supercars broadcast rights to Foxtel and Network Ten.
 Following this, journalist Bill Woods replaced Crompton as host for Season 2 in 2015.
 From 1997 to 2006, Woods had hosted RPM, a motor racing program on Ten, and has also written a book on the legends of Australian motor racing.
 Aaron Noonan also took on a greater role as co-host of the show for the new season.
 Season 2 covered a wider range of topics than Season 1, including documentary presentations of three Bathurst 1000s.
 It also featured an episode detailing the history of the Seven Network's motor racing broadcasts, including the invention of RaceCam.
 Episodes were later repeated on 7mate in an early morning timeslot.

-In 2017, online-only episodes were released on the Shannons website.